Beto O'Rourke on El Paso shooting: 'I am incredibly saddened and it is very hard to think about this'

-Former Texas Rep. Beto O'Rourke is headed home to El Paso, Texas right now after hearing word of Saturday's deadly shooting at an El Paso mall.
+Former Texas Rep. Beto O'Rourke is back home in El Paso, Texas after hearing word of Saturday's deadly shooting at an El Paso mall.

 RELATED: Multiple fatalities, 1 in custody after shooting near El Paso mall, police say